 According to H.M.
 Johnson, “Values are general standards, and may be regarded as higher-order norms”.

-Values suggest that how people should behave in a particular culture.
+Values suggest how people should behave in a particular culture.
 For example, in Pakistan, people get up from their seats to welcome a guest.
 Similarly, not serving guests drinks or food is against the values of Pakistani culture.

 Values vary from culture to culture.
 An act or behavior that is deemed good or appropriate in one culture might be deemed inappropriate in another.
-For example, Arabic men greet each other by kissing on both cheeks.
+For example, Arabic men greet each other by kissing both cheeks.
 In Pakistan or other countries, this is considered inappropriate.
 Likewise, in a few cultures, men can hold hands while walking; while in other cultures, this sort of practice is uncommon and deemed inappropriate.

 People learn cultural values through observation and exposure to society.
 They imitate people and hardwire cultural values.
-The cultural values are collectively shared by all the members of a particular society.
+Cultural values are collectively shared by all the members of a particular society.
 Thus, if a person leaves his culture and enters a new culture, he has to suffer from ‘culture shock’, unless he adapts to that new culture.